MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging.md

 ## <a name="unblock_msvsmon"></a> Unblock the download of the remote tools on Windows Server

-Default settings in Internet Explorer on Windows Server can make it difficult to download the remote tools.
+The default security settings in Internet Explorer on Windows Server can make it difficult to download the remote tools.

 * Enhanced Security Configuration is enabled on Internet Explorer, which prevents you from opening websites and accessing web resources unless the domain containing the resource is explicitly allowed (that is, trusted).